samjwill/nvim-unception/README.md

 like so:
 `nvim --cmd "let g:unception_disable=1"`

-***If using Neovim as your default editor for git, for example, and you would like to be able to use it from WITHIN the terminal emulator, I would recommend updating your .gitconfig to always pass the flag to disable unception described above (like [this](https://github.com/samjwill/dotfiles/blob/c59477c47867fb8f5560ba01d17722443428bc7e/.gitconfig#L5)).***

 Other Neovim command-line arguments that do not involve editing a file or directory may not work as expected from *within* the terminal emulator (e.g. passing `-b` to edit in binary mode when inside of a terminal buffer will not